TonyAssi/ImSimVis/README.md

 	      dataset_name='images-data-vis',
 	      token='YOUR_HF_TOKEN')
 ```
 The script will download images, generate image embeddings, upload the dataset to Hugging Face, and create a visualization app.
+It'll print out the URL to the dataset and app.